oriangeneral/Shafririm/README.md

 #### Watch Changes

 To make it easier and, most important, faster to compile changes use the watch task.
-It will perform a dev-build on the first run, but will execute only some tasks (like compiling to JavaScript and CSS) on consecutive builds.
+It will perform only tasks to provide files, the dev-server needs processed (like compiling to JavaScript and CSS).

 ```sh
 $ gulp watch
 ```

-> You may also execute `gulp watch-build` to perform a very basic build.
-Files form a development or production build must already exists in the dist folder.
+> You may also execute `gulp watch-build` to perform those actions only once.

 ### Typings - `typings`